 "Yet the skiing is known to be perhaps more comfortable than say the challenging reputations of the likes of a Chamonix or Engelberg."

-So although it is recognised as a well-travelled region of Italy, and many of the key touring areas are reasonably documented, the intricacy of the geological formations suggests that to get the most from exploring this area, it makes a huge difference to have the comprehensive knowledge of an excellent local guide.
+Although it is recognised as a well-travelled region of Italy, and many of the key touring areas are reasonably documented, the intricacy of the geological formations mean that to get the most from exploring this area, it makes a huge difference to have the knowledge of an excellent local guide.